Skip to main content

 If there is an unidentified problem in a department, a project can be pursued to arrive at and address the culprit.
 If a slow process is increasingly causing customer consternation, this situation calls for process management.

-In any industry, graduates of University of Illinois Springfield’s online Master of Business Administration (MBA) with a Concentration in Business Process Management offer employers the expertise to successfully analyze and design organizational processes and manage projects to successful completion.
+In any industry, graduates of University of Illinois Springfield’s online Master of Business Administration (MBA) in Business Process Management offer employers the expertise to successfully analyze and design organizational processes and manage projects to successful completion.
 They will understand the differences of the two processes in order to use them to their fullest potential, and career opportunities await graduates who want to be project managers, process managers, process analysts, business intelligence analysts, business directors and operations managers.

 Related Articles